gyanz/pydsstools/README.md

 Installation from sources
 ===
-When pydsstools is installed from source, the cython extension and grid version 6 libraries are compiled.
+The cython extension and grid version 6 libraries are compiled while installing pydsstools from source files.
 This requires proper configuration of build tools and python environment in the command prompt.
-Windows 10 user can use the included cmd_intel_environ.bat if Intel Parallel Studio XE 2019 and Microsoft Visual Studio 2019 Community Edition are available.
+The included cmd_intel_environ.bat can be used in Windows 10 provided that Intel Parallel Studio XE 2019 and Microsoft Visual Studio 2019 Community Edition or equivalents are available.
 ```
 python setup.py install